 Ingredients

-- 2 cups Sweet potato - roughly chopped
+- 2 cups sweet potato (peeled and chopped 2cmx2cm)

 Instructions

-- Add the korma paste and tikka paste and stir in for 1 minute.
-Add in the tomatoes, and stir for another minute until hot and mixed through.
+- Add Curry Paste: Add ½ cup Indian korma paste and 2 tablespoons Indian tikka paste to the same pan with the onion, garlic and ginger and stir in for 1 minute.
+Add 440 grams canned of Crushed tomatoes, stirring for another minute until hot and mixed through.

-- Set slow cooker to cook on Low for 8 hours, or cook on high for 4 hours.
+- Cook: Set slow cooker to cook on Low for 8 hours.

 Notes